-Here I want to showcase a unique idea around allocating results to predetermine table templates inside Power BI.
+Here I want to showcase a unique idea around financial reporting, which is allocating results to predetermine table templates inside Power BI.
 You may watch the full video of this tutorial at the bottom of this blog.

-After spending quite some time working out how to create these custom templates, I’ve finally devised a strategy around Power BI development which enables you not only to create these templates but allocate unique results to these templates at every single row.
+After spending quite some time working out how to create these custom templates, I’ve finally devised a strategy around Power BI development.
+This strategy enables us to not only create these templates, but also allocate unique results to these templates at every single row.

 ***** Related Links*****

 How To Create Unique Subtotals In Power BI Tables Using DAX

 Financial Reporting Tips For Power BI – Actuals vs Budgets vs Last Year

 New Financial Reporting w/Power BI Official Course Launch

 In this blog, I show how you can set up templates and allocate to them in Power BI financial reporting.